Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Results Using the MNIST Handwritten Numerals

 \section{Results Using the MNIST Handwritten Numerals}

 We trained and tested the coupled VAE model using the MNIST dataset.
 The algorithm and experiments are developed with Python and the TensorFlow library.
-We set the dimensions of latent variables $\bf{z}$ to be 20, the batch size to be 5,000, and the number of epochs to be 100.
-Our Python code can be accessed on GitHub at https://github.com/Sission/Coupled-VAE-Improved-Robustness-and-Accuracy-of-a-Variational-Autoencoder.
+Our Python code can be found by Data Availability Statement.

 The input images and output images for different values of coupling $\kappa$ are shown in Figure \ref{fig4}. $\kappa = 0$ represents the original VAE model.
 Compared with the original algorithm, output images generated by the modified coupled VAE model show small improvements in detail and clarity.
 For instance, the fifth digit in the first row of the input images is “4”, but the output image in the original VAE is more like “9” rather than “4” while the coupled VAE method generates “4” correctly.
 For the seventh digit “4” in the first row, the generated image in the coupled VAE has an improved clarity than the regular VAE.